MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+0700<->1100 4 mins
+2400<->3000 6 mins

+2025/03/22

+- IPs
+- in R, multiplication distributes

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 2025/03/21

 3000<->4000